 In addition, the Commission is conducting a follow-up review of the RCMP's policies and procedures regarding strip searches.

 The Commission's review will examine, at the national and divisional levels, the adequacy, appropriateness, sufficiency and clarity of the RCMP's bias-free policing policies and training.

-The review will also assess the broader application and accountability framework that is in place to ensure RCMP members adhere to these policies, including but not limited to:
+The review will also assess the broader application and accountability framework that is in place to ensure RCMP members adhere to these policies.